gregp1985/hangman/README.md

     - Hard (8-9 letters)
 ![Difficulty settings]()
 - Words randomly selected from list of hundreds of different words (currently residing on a spreadsheet in Google Sheets)
-    - Words selected at random dependent of difficulty
+    - Words selected at random dependent on difficulty
     - Words cannot be repeated in the game cycle
 ![Google Sheets]()
 - Word is represented by underscores to hide it from the player
 - Scores are tallied as part of the game cycle
 ![Score Tally]()
-- Validation in place to stop "non" letters, repeat letters and multiple letter entries from being inputted byt he player
+- Validation in place to stop "non" letters, repeat letters and multiple letter entries from being inputted by the player
 ![Validation]()

 ## Future Feature

 - Add complexity with multiple word phrases
-- Addtion of a timed game facility to compete against others and give statistics
+- Addition of a timed game facility to compete against others and give statistics

 ## Data Model

 My model is based on functions and variables.
 Namely lists and objects.

 User inputs for Name and Current Scores are kept globally.
+As is the used words list.

 All other data is created and passed between functions, including the word and letter choices.